A note on approximation in weighted Korobov spaces via multiple rank-1 lattices

 \section{Lower bounds for single lattice-based algorithms}

 In this appendix, we provide two approaches to derive lower bounds on the worst-case $L_2$ error for single lattice-based algorithms.
 For simplicity, we consider the two-dimensional unweighted Korobov space with smoothness $\alpha>1/2$, and the number of points $N$ is assumed to be a prime number.
 The essence of both approaches lies in identifying a short non-zero vector in the dual lattice (which aliases to the origin) to construct a fooling function such that the corresponding approximation error is as large as possible.
 The first approach, relying on the pigeonhole principle, is based on \cite[Theorem~9.15]{HW81}.
-This result is attributed to Korobov \cite{K63} and was recently exploited in \cite{BKUV17} (without referring to earlier works).
+This result can be traced back to the early works of Smolyak \cite{Smo60} and Korobov \cite{K63}, and was recently exploited in \cite{BKUV17} (without referring to earlier works).
 The second approach, which is constructive and relies on the properties of continued fractions, follows the argument in \cite[Theorem~9.14]{HW81}, though we present a simplified derivation for clarity.